Skip to content

-Strange Games Festival is a community affair, we’re pretty much run by people who just want a really fun event to continue to exist.
-Volunteers are part of the community – in exchange for a discounted ticket, they work hard to help us make the Festival awesome!
+Strange Games Festival and Strange Games Campout are community affairs, we’re pretty much run by people who just want a really fun event to continue to exist.
+Volunteers are part of the community – in exchange for a discounted ticket, they work hard to help us make the Festival and Campout awesome!

-If you’d like to volunteer at the Festival, please read on and complete the form at the bottom of this page.
-Volunteering is popular; while there is no deadline to apply, once positions are filled we will be closing the form.
+If you’d like to volunteer, please read on and complete the form at the bottom of this page.
+Volunteering is popular; closes as soon as we have enough or 5th April.
+Whichever comes first.

 What we need from you

-You’ll be expected to work six hours over the course of the Festival.
+You’ll be expected to work six hours over the course of the Festival or Campout.
 This will generally be two shifts of three hours each.
 In return we’re offering a discount (or partial refund) on your ticket.
-If you already have a ticket, we’ll provide a refund of £45, if you do not there will be one available to purchase at a reduced price (£50).
+If you already have a ticket, we’ll provide a refund of £45/£35 (SGF/SGC), if you do not there will be one available to purchase at a reduced price (£50/£35).
 There are a range of different roles available.
-You do not have to do both your three hour shifts in the same role.
+You do not have to do both your shifts in the same role.

-Please note, the Festival is an inclusive event, welcoming to all, and you’ll need to embody that as a volunteer.
+Please note, the events are inclusive, welcoming to all, and you’ll need to embody that as a volunteer.

 The roles